shubham-chhimpa/flutter-mvvm-provider-demo/README.md

 - MVVM pattern is used.
 - Provider approach is used for state management.

-Dummy API is used in this app.
-JSON response is statically [hosted here](https://jsonplaceholder.typicode.com/).
+Dummy API is used in this app. [hosted here](https://jsonplaceholder.typicode.com/).

 # Architecture